jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 Before we dive into tools and techniques, let's set the right mindset for working with AI.

-**Don't expect perfection.** If AI gets 95% of what you need correct, that's incredible—exactly what you'd get from a talented junior developer given the same instructions.
+**Don't expect perfection.** If AI gets 95% of what you need correct, that's incredible — exactly what you'd get from a talented junior developer given the same instructions.

 **Key mental model:** Think of your AI assistant as a fast, eager junior developer who:
 - ✅ Learns quickly and has read tons of documentation (but maybe not the latest stuff)